 Here are some meditation resources if you’re interested:

-The Miracle of Mindfulness by Thich Nhat Hanh (a personl favorite)
+The Miracle of Mindfulness: An Introduction to the Practice of Meditation by Thich Nhat Hanh (a personal favorite)

-Meditations for Manifesting by Wayne Dyer (good CD for beginners)
+Meditations for Manifesting by Dyer, Wayne W.(August 1, 1995) Audio CD by Wayne Dyer (good CD for beginners)

-Creative Visualization by Shakti Gawain (the first book of this kind that I had ever read)
+Creative Visualization: Use the Power of Your Imagination to Create What You Want in Your Life by Shakti Gawain (the first book of this kind I’d ever read)